Overview

 • PATCH - Modify the content of a file

-In addition each HTTP endpoint has a set of access permission similar to a unix filesystem, these are:
+In addition, each HTTP endpoint has a set of permissions similar to a unix filesystem:

 • r - read